-Self-esteem is the common denominator of many women’s issues.
+Women’s self-esteem is the common denominator in many women’s issues.
 With better self-esteem, women are more able to find balance, handle stress, and claim their autonomy.

 Universally, women are considered inferior to men, and although our culture is changing, most women suffer from impaired self-esteem, even successful women.
 Self-esteem impacts our relationships with others and our relationship with ourselves.
 It affects our self-care, boundaries, and communication.

 Self-esteem determines the way we allow others, including our children, to talk to us, and how we value and communicate our needs, thoughts, and feelings.
 It underpins personal integrity, our ability to pursue goals, and is crucial to effective parenting.
 A mother may praise her child and try to impart self-esteem, but if hers is low, inevitably, it will be revealed in her behavior, and children learn most by emulation.

 Balance is an ongoing struggle for women.
 As individuals, as caregivers, and as earners and professionals, finding balance between our masculine and feminine sides, between the spiritual and material, between work and family, and between personal needs and those of our employers, children, parents, and partners requires self-esteem and autonomy, not to mention time, which there is always too little of.
 Rather than acknowledging how much they achieve, women typically are self-critical that they are not accomplishing enough at work, as mothers, homemakers, daughters, or in their personal endeavors.
 They feel guilty when they don’t meet their own and other’s expectations.
 The fact is there isn’t enough time and energy to go around, but how we think about it and allocate our resources makes all the difference.